Parallel Maximum Clique Algorithms with Applications to Network Analysis and Storage: Cliques in social and information networks

 \textbf{3.~Interaction networks.} Here, nodes represent individuals and edges represent interaction in the form of message posts (wiki-talk~\cite{leskovec2010predicting}).

-\textbf{4.~Retweet networks.} In retweet networks, nodes are Twitter users and edges represent whether the users have retweeted each other.
-We collected this network ourself.
+\textbf{4.~Retweet networks.} Here, nodes are Twitter users and two users are connected by an edge if they have retweeted each other.
+We collected this network ourselves.
 Cliques are groups of users that have all mutually retweeted each other and may represent an interest cartel or anomaly.

-\textbf{5.~Technological networks.} The nodes in these networks are routers (as-skitter, rl-caida~\cite{skitter}, whois~\cite{whois}), and edges are observed communications between the entities.
+\textbf{5.~Technological networks.} The nodes in these networks are routers (as-skitter, rl-caida, whois), and edges are observed communications between the entities.

-\textbf{6.~Web link networks.} Here, nodes are web-pages and edges are hyperlinks between pages (wikipedia~\cite{gleich2010tracking}, arabic-2005, it-2004, uk-2005~\cite{boldi2004-ubicrawler}).
+\textbf{6.~Web link networks.} Here, nodes are web-pages and edges are hyperlinks between pages (wikipedia, arabic-2005, it-2004, uk-2005~\cite{boldi2004-ubicrawler}).
 The largest clique represents the largest set of pages where full pairwise navigation is possible.

 \textbf{7.~Facebook networks.} The nodes are people and edges represent ``Facebook friendships'' (CMU, MIT, Stanford, Berkeley, UIllinois, Penn, Texas~\cite{traud2011social}, fb-a, fb-b~\cite{Wilson-2009-social-networks}, uci-uni~\cite{Gjoka-2010-facebook}).